pingcap/docs/tidb-specific-system-variables.md

 ### tidb_use_plan_baselines <span class="version-mark">New in v4.0</span>

-- Scope:SESSION | GLOBAL
+- Scope: SESSION | GLOBAL
 - Default value: on
 - This variable is used to control whether to enable the execution plan binding feature.
-It is enabled by default, and can be disabled by assigning the value off.
-For the use of the execution plan binding, see [Execution Plan Binding](/execution-plan-binding.md#创建绑定).
+It is enabled by default, and can be disabled by assigning the `off` value.
+For the use of the execution plan binding, see [Execution Plan Binding](/sql-plan-management.md#create-a-binding).

 ### tidb_capture_plan_baselines <span class="version-mark">New in v4.0</span>

-- Scope:SESSION | GLOBAL
+- Scope: SESSION | GLOBAL
 - Default value: off
-- This variable is used to control whether to enable the automatic binding feature.
-This feature depends on the Statement Summary, so you need to turn on the Statement Summary before using automatic binding.
+- This variable is used to control whether to enable the [baseline capturing](/sql-plan-management.md#baseline-capturing) feature.
+This feature depends on the statement summary, so you need to enable the statement summary before you use baseline capturing.
-- After this feature is enabled, the historical SQL statements in the Statement Summary will be traversed periodically, and bindings will be automatically created for SQL statements that appear at least twice.
+- After this feature is enabled, the historical SQL statements in the statement summary are traversed periodically, and bindings are automatically created for SQL statements that appear at least twice.

 ### tidb_evolve_plan_baselines <span class="version-mark">New in v4.0</span>

-- Scope:SESSION | GLOBAL
+- Scope: SESSION | GLOBAL
 - Default value: off
 - This variable is used to control whether to enable the baseline evolution feature.
-For more details, see [Baseline Evolution](/execution-plan-binding.md#自动演进绑定).
+For detailed introduction or usage , see [Baseline Evolution](/sql-plan-management.md#baseline-evolution).
-- To reduce the impact of automatic evolution on the cluster, use the following configurations:
+- To reduce the impact of baseline evolution on the cluster, use the following configurations:
-    - Set `tidb_evolve_plan_task_max_time` to limit the maximum execution time of each execution plan.The default value is 600s
+    - Set `tidb_evolve_plan_task_max_time` to limit the maximum execution time of each execution plan.
+The default value is 600s.
     - Set `tidb_evolve_plan_task_start_time` and `tidb_evolve_plan_task_end_time` to limit the time window.
 The default values are respectively `00:00 +0000` and `23:59 +0000`.

 ### tidb_evolve_plan_task_max_time <span class="version-mark">New in v4.0</span>

 - Scope:GLOBAL
 - Default value:600
-- This variable is used to limit the maximum execution time of each execution plan in the baseline evolution feature.The unit is second.
+- This variable is used to limit the maximum execution time of each execution plan in the baseline evolution feature.
+The unit is second.

 ### tidb_evolve_plan_task_start_time <span class="version-mark">New in v4.0</span>

 - Scope:GLOBAL
 - Default value:00:00 +0000
-- This variable is used to set the start time of automatic evolution in a day.
+- This variable is used to set the start time of baseline evolution in a day.

 ### tidb_evolve_plan_task_end_time <span class="version-mark">New in v4.0</span>

 - Scope:GLOBAL
 - Default value:23:59 +0000
-- This variable is used to set the end time of automatic evolution in a day.
+- This variable is used to set the end time of baseline evolution in a day.

 ### tidb_allow_batch_cop <span class="version-mark">New in v4.0 version</span>